whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-4B.md

 ### Condition

-{{ "On a ship underway, or a full mission ship simulator, or in a navigation laboratory, using a GPS receiver which meets IMO performance standards, when hearing “Man Overboard.”" | markdownify }}
+On a ship underway, or a full mission ship simulator, or in a navigation laboratory, using a GPS receiver which meets IMO performance standards, when hearing “Man Overboard.”

 ### Performance requirement